 Seed: Flowers mature to a long and slender pod structure that splits into 2 seeds.
 It has slightly curved sides and is black at maturity.

 Habitat: Bland Sweet Cicely has a thickened fibrous root system extending from a caudex.
 It grows in moist woods and wood edges in light shade or dappled sunlight.
 Foliage of some members of the Osmorhiza genus will produce an anise sent when crushed and the root has a strong anise scent.
-That scent is subdued or absent in Bland Sweet Cicely.
+That scent is subdued or absent in Bland Sweet Cicely - thus the name.
 Seeds that fall from the plant at maturity have a quick germination rate, those that overwinter then need at least 3 months of cold stratification.

 Names: The genus name, Osmorhiza, is derived from two Greek words, osme, meaning 'fragrance' and rhiza meaning 'root'.
-Together referring to the scented root.
+Together referring to the scented root of most species of this genus.
 The species name, claytonii, is an honorary for John Clayton, the early Virginia botanist and plant collector (1686-1773).
 Clayton sent many specimens and descriptions to Europe where his descriptions were included in the productions of others without his consent or acknowledgment.

 The author names for the plant classification are: ‘Michx.’ refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
 Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
 His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
 Michaux's work was updated by ‘C.B.
 Clark’ which refers to Charles Baron Clarke (1832-1906), British botanist, President of the Linnean Society and fellow of the Royal Society.
 His last years were at Kew Gardens.
 Before the update by Clarke O. claytonii was classified as Myrrhis claytonii Michx.